Sing Party

-Sing Party (formerly just SiNG, and stylized as SiNG PARTY) is a music party video game developed by Nintendo and FreeStyleGames and published by Nintendo for the Wii U. It is a karaoke-style game and was released on the Wii U's launch day in North America, and in Europe in January 2013.
+Sing Party (stylized as SiNG PARTY) is a music party video game developed by Nintendo and FreeStyleGames and published by Nintendo for the Wii U. It was released in North America as a Wii U launch title in November 2012, and later in Europe in January 2013.

-The retail game comes bundled with an official Wii U karaoke microphone, which will also be sold separately.
-A microphone is required for all versions of the game, including those who download the game from the Nintendo eShop.
-Previous licensed microphones used with singing games for Wii are also compatible with this game.
+Sing Party is a karaoke-style game that features 50 licensed songs from various artists such as Fleetwood Mac, Lady Gaga, Queen, and Rihanna.
+The game requires the use of the Wii U karaoke microphone, which was bundled with all physical editions of the game in addition to also being available for purchase separately.
+Previous licensed microphones used with singing games for Wii are also compatible with the game.
+Sing Party received generally mixed reviews from critics.

 Gameplay

 Like other karaoke games, players would sing to the lyrics of the available songs and get scored based on their rhythm, however Sing Party permits multiple people to play along with the lead singing player.

 The game includes a variety of different modes.
 In Party Mode, lead singers read the song lyrics on the Wii U GamePad, allowing them to face the other players, which represent the lead singers' audience, and the lead singers can move around the room instead of staring at the television screen.
 The other players joins in the fun by following the cues from the physical performance of the lead singers, singing the background vocals and dancing along with the moves shown on the television screen.

 In Sing Mode, players can sing by themselves or as a duet with harmonies.
 As the song is performed, their vocal qualities are scored and evaluated on the TV in real time.

 In Team Mode, players can split into two groups, which lets players face off against their musical rivals as they rotate through different game modes.